 This is because, after 40 years, the body slowly begins to lose bone mass.
 This causes the bones to become weak, increasing the risk for easy fractures and osteoporosis.

-However, you can easily slow bone loss by leading a healthy lifestyle like engaging in regular exercises and eating healthy diets.
+However, you can easily slow bone loss by leading a healthy lifestyle like engaging in regular exercise and eating healthy diet.